cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 and provides these together as `ins` as their protocol input, along with application-layer information `info`.

-Both participants also provide a boolean input `vv` and `vp` for the Client and Server respectively.
-These boolean values should be equal, and correspond to whether the protocol is executed with verifiability intended, or not.
-In other words, whether the functionality computes an OPRF protocol (`vv = vp = 0`), or a VOPRF protocol (`vv = vp = 1`).
-If `vv = 1 && vp = 0`, then the protocol will abort in `Unblind` when the client attempts to verify the zero-knowledge proof.
+Both participants agree on the choice of ciphersuite that is used before the protocol exchange.
+Ciphersuites can either be verifiable, or not.
+A verifiable ciphersuite forces the Server to prove the authenticity of the evaluation message `ev` that the Server sends using a ZK proof.

 ~~~
-   Client(ins, pkS, info, vv)             Server(skS, pkS, vp)
+   Client(ins, pkS, info)                 Server(skS, pkS)
   ----------------------------------------------------------
     toks, bts = Blind(inputs)

                             bts
                         ---------->

-                                  ev = Evaluate(skS, pkS, bts, vp)
+                                    ev = Evaluate(skS, pkS, bts)

                             ev
                         <----------

-    unbToks = Unblind(pkS, toks, bts, ev, vv)
+    unbToks = Unblind(pkS, toks, bts, ev)
     outputs = []
     for i in [ins.length]:
      outputs[i] = Finalize(ins[i], unbToks[i], info)